yblin/Supervoxel-for-3D-point-clouds/README.md

 	cl::geometry::io::ReadXYZPoints(filename.c_str(), &points);

 'neighbors' gives the neighborhood for each point.
-It can be constrcuted by compute k-neareast neighbors of each point.
+It can be constrcuted by computing k-neareast neighbors of each point.
 For example:

 	const int k_neighbors = 15;
 	cl::Array<cl::Array<int> > neighbors(n_points);